aforward9600/pokemonpalette/README.md

 - Pkmn added to the player's party (either as a gift or in-game trade) have at the least DVs of 9,8,8,8
 - Rest's sleep condition increased to 3 turns since attacking on wakeup is allowed
 - Added new item M.GENE: re-randomizes a pkmn's DVs to values of 9,8,8,8 or more
+- Slightly increased slot odds
+- A pkmn with Pay Day will play its cry when interacting with a lucky slot machine

 #Bugfixes:
 -----------